-Course: Web Engineering [24124] Coordinators: Part of the modules: Hannes Hartenstein, Martin Nußbaumer Information Services in Networks (p.
-59)[IW3INAIFB4] ECTS Credits 4 Hours per week 2/0 Term Winter term Instruction language de Learning Control / Examinations The assessment is explained in the module description.
-Conditions None.
-Recommendations Knowledge of the lecture Software Engineering II.
-Learning Outcomes
+Course: Web Engineering [24124]

+Coordinators: H. Hartenstein, M. Nußbaumer

+Part of the modules: Information Services in Networks (p.
+57)[IW3INAIFB4]

+ECTS Credits Hours per week 4 2/0 Term Instruction language de

+Knowledge of the lecture Software Engineering II.
-· Students know fundamentals as well as current methodologies and techniques in the field of Web Engineering

-- Students have gained insight into existing Web-oriented application platforms and development frameworks, and have the basic knowledge for system design close to current practices. - Students can apply methods for analyzing current standards and technologies of the Web.
+- · Students know fundamentals as well as current methodologies and techniques in the field of Web Engineering - Students have gained insight into existing Web-oriented application platforms and development frameworks, and have the basic knowledge for system design close to current practices. - Students can apply methods for analyzing current standards and technologies of the Web.
 Students are able to understand and interpret scientific papers and standard specifications and are confident in using the domain-specific terminology. - Students are able to analyze, structure and describe problems in the field of Web Engineering as well as to design Web-based system architectures.